gradle/gradle/subprojects/docs/src/docs/release/notes.md

 As stated in the User guide, please note that this shouldn't be used over insecure connections.

-### Ctrl-C no longer stops the Daemon
+### Ctrl-C no longer stops the Daemon on first run

 We made a number of improvements in Gradle 3.1 that allow the Daemon to cancel a running build when a client disconnects unexpectedly.
 This included many scenarios in which the user pressed Ctrl-C, but not all.
-In other words, a Ctrl-C would still sometimes kill the Daemon.
+Pressing Ctrl-C or sending a `SIGINT` would always result in Gradle killing the daemon during the first build execution on that daemon.

-This release resolves the remaining issues so that Ctrl-C will reliably _not_ kill the Daemon.
-As long as the build cancels in a timely manner, the Daemon will then be available for reuse and subsequent builds will reap the performance benefits of a warmed up Daemon.
+This release fixes the problem so that Gradle will always attempt to cancel the build, even during the first build run.
+If the build can be successfully canceled, the daemon remains available for subsequent builds.
+However, if the build is unresponsive and cannot be canceled, then Gradle will kill the daemon to ensure that the system resources are properly reclaimed.

 ### Multi-project builds with Kotlin scripting